Let's Build a Problem (as if we don't have enough of them)

 Intro

 My recent focus has been on exploring various topics of robotics, particularly the architectural design of robotic systems.
-However, the work environment lacks the flexibility to experiment with and validate new concepts effectively.
+However, the work environment lacks the flexibility to experiment with, test and validate new concepts effectively.
 Thus, I require a simplified scenario — a toy example that presents sufficient challenges to hone my skills.

 I envision the ideal problem to possess the following attributes:

-• Multi-Heterogeneous Agents: Involving one or more agents with diverse capabilities collaborating on a task.
+- Multi-Heterogeneous Agents: Involving one or more agents with diverse capabilities collaborating on a task.

-• Decentralized Operations: Absence of a centralized planning authority; agents receive an abstracted problem definition and autonomously determine their solutions.
+- Decentralized Operations: Absence of a centralized planning authority; agents receive an abstracted problem definition and autonomously determine their solutions.

-• Dynamic Environment: Factors beyond the agents’ control constantly alter the surroundings.
+- Dynamic Environment: Factors beyond the agents’ control constantly alter the surroundings.

-• Nondeterministic Elements: Actions do not always yield expected outcomes.
+- Nondeterministic Elements: Actions do not always yield expected outcomes.

-Consequently, our agents should be capable of:
+Consequently, the agents should be capable of:

-• Planning and executing individual tasks.
+- Planning and executing individual tasks.

-• Communicating with other agents.
+- Communicating with other agents.

-• Reacting to environmental changes and other agents.
+- Reacting to environmental changes and other agents.

-• Managing errors effectively.
+- Managing errors effectively.

 Initially, I considered utilizing existing benchmark problems in robotics.
 However, many are too narrowly focused.
 For instance, while robot soccer showcases teamwork, it lacks significant agent heterogeneity and an open, dynamic world.
 Similarly, navigation, search and rescue, and exploration/mapping problems primarily emphasize motion planning/control rather than behavior/task planning.